svera/azpiri/README.md

 # Azpiri

 A launching images generator for Retropie.
-It will scan the provided folder for ROM files, and for each one, will check the provided `Backgrounds Folder` and `Foregrounds Folder` for PNG images with the same name as the ROM, composing an image with them to be used as a launching image for that game.
+It will scan the provided folder for ROM files, and for each one, will check the provided backgrounds and foregrounds folders for PNG images with the same name as the ROM, composing an image with them to be used as a launching image for that game.
-It's mainly designed to work alongside Lars Muldjord's [SkyScraper](https://github.com/muldjord/skyscraper), using it's folder structure by default.
+It's mainly designed to work alongside Lars Muldjord's [SkyScraper](https://github.com/muldjord/skyscraper), using its folder structure by default.

 ![Example image](example.png)